by Dr. Stacy Matthews Branch

 Wellspring markets CBD lotions and creams such as Highland Pharms Therapy Plus Hemp Lotion, Real Scientific Hemp Oil (RSHO) Salve, and more.
 There is also Nature’s Best CBD Pain Cream, which is a hemp based topical cream intended for various types of pain relief.
 Another cream sold to relieve muscle aches is Biotech CBD Cream.
 This is just a small sampling of the growing arsenal of topical CBD products available to relieve various types of pain in people.

 The uses and availability of even more cannabis products is expected as more states legalize its use.
 The current legal status of cannabis in California and Colorado, for example, has provided a strong market for cannabis products and is responsible for the growing information available from actual users of the products.
-Thus far, there are very consistent reports of positive effects of cannabis in people with chronic and other types of pain.
-Future lifting of the heavy restrictions at the federal level will lead to better and specific controlled clinical trials that can further demonstrate the medicinal effects and actual effectiveness of topical cannabis for pain and other conditions.
+Thus far, there are very consistent reports of the positive effects of cannabis use in people with chronic and other types of pain.
+Future lifting of the heavy restrictions at the federal level will lead to better and specific controlled clinical trials that can further demonstrate the medicinal effects and actual effectiveness of topical cannabis (CBD) for pain relief and other conditions.

 1. Earleywine, Mitchell.
 Understanding Marijuana: A New Look at the Scientific Evidence.
 Oxford: Oxford University Press, 2002.
 Print.

 2. Ratsch C 2001, Marijuana Medicine.
 Healing Arts Press, Vermont.
 Pp. 26,34,39,53.

 3. Ko GD, Bober SL, Mindra S, Moreau JM.
 Medical cannabis – the Canadian perspective.
 Journal of Pain Research.
 2016;9:735-744.